-While drawing parallels between language models and operator learning, it's essential to underscore the distinctions and unique requirements of operator learning: (1) The model should be invariant to the permutation of tokens within a function, since these tokens are unordered.
+While drawing parallels between language models and in context operator learning, it is essential to underscore the distinctions and unique requirements of in-context operator learning: (1) The model should be invariant to the permutation of tokens within a function, since these tokens are unordered.
 (2) The prediction of a QoI function should not be limited to a preset collection of function inputs but is applicable to any inputs.
 (3) For a QoI function, the outputs corresponding to specific queries should not be generated sequentially as in language models.
 Rather, these predictions should be made in parallel and independent of each other.

-To address these requirements, we need to design customized input and output sequences, as well as a transformer mask, which will be discussed in the following subsections.
+To address these challenges, we need to design customized input and output sequences, as well as a transformer mask, which will be discussed in the following subsections.

 4.2.
-Input Tokens
+Input tokens